jman717/QueueObj/README.md

 [![NPM](https://nodei.co/npm/queueobj.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/queueobj/)

 Queue javascript objects dynamically then process the queue according to the appender.
+All appenders from QueueJson have been rolled into this object processing.

 Included tag appenders:

+* files - See if files exists, does quick check on all appenders.
 * all - synchronous - process all added objects.

 * func_all - synchronous - process custom functions to added objects.
 * top_one - synchronous - process only the object in the 0(zero) position of the process array.
 * bottom_one - synchronous - process only the object in the last position of the process array.